Goodnight, Punpun Review: Inio Asano’s Dark and Haunting Coming-of-Age Story

 Inio Asano

-It is Aiko herself that becomes the purpose of Punpun, almost unwillingly.
+It is Aiko herself who becomes the purpose of Punpun, almost unwillingly.
 He sees in her his own redemption and his chance at happiness.
 However, Goodnight Punpun is not just about a love story: it is actually a love triangle.
 As explained by Asano, Punpun’s whole story is foreshadowed in the first chapter:

 In chapter one, there’s a scene where Punpun’s dad looks through a telescope and talks about the summer triangle […] Vega is Orihime, Altair is Hikoboshi — and then with the addition of Deneb, it becomes the summer triangle.
 Satchan similarly creates the triangle with her and Punpun and Aiko — or Hikoboshi and Orihime.